jbehave/jbehave-core/README.md

 - default: builds all releasable modules
 - examples: builds all headless examples
-- gui: builds examples that require a GUI (i.e. non-headless) mode (separated as they do not run on [Bamboo CI](http://bamboo.ci.codehaus.org/browse/JBEHAVE) )
+- gui: builds examples that require a GUI (i.e. non-headless) mode (separated as they do not run on CI.
 - nt: no-test, builds skipping unit-test behaviors

 #### Maven Build Profiles used during release cycle